abrhambas01/papeer-repo/readme.md

 > 1. 2 Whoops Errors visible after doing the above steps

+> also check out specs.md there I put the basic MVP features

 ### Fix to issue #1

 change the .env.example file to .env only from the directory root and change it to your db credentials..